Operating hours, walk-ins, appointments and schedules

 Imagefoundry operates as a workshop/boutique/consultancy, not as a retail outlet.
 At times everyone is busy or in a meeting, or working on location – so it’s impossible to accommodate walk-ins – although we do try.
 Please be considerate.
 We much prefer booking an appointment ahead of time for all activities outside of simple drop-offs or pick-ups.
 And, while on this subject – booking a 12PM appointment and showing up at 2PM, for example, is pretty disruptive.
 Thank you very much for your understanding and we apologize for any inconvenience.

 Please plan ahead.
-Certain materials – oversized mounting substrates, frame mouldings, inks, some papers and chemicals – have to be ordered in, as we do not stock rarely-requested items.
+Certain materials – ie. oversized shipping boxes/tubes, printmaking inks, some papers and chemicals – have to be ordered in, as we do not stock rarely-requested items.
 Delivery times on some materials can be as long as 2-4 weeks – as is the case with Platinum/Palladium printing supplies and papers.

 Typical turnaround times and dealing with rush orders